 The figure below shows a wireless mesh topology.

 The root node can be a FortiAP unit or the built-in AP of a FortiWiFi unit.
-APs that serve regular WiFi clients are called Leaf nodes.
-Leaf APs also carry the mesh SSID for more distant leaf nodes.
-A leaf node can connect to the mesh SSID directly from the root node or from any of the other leaf nodes.
-This provides redundancy in case of an AP failure.
+APs that serve only regular WiFi clients are called Leaf nodes.
+Leaf APs that also carry the mesh SSID for more distant Leaf nodes are called Leaf/branch nodes.

 All access points in a wireless mesh configuration must have at least one of their radios configured to provide mesh backhaul communication.
 As with wired APs, when mesh APs start up they can be discovered by a FortiGate or FortiWiFi unit WiFi controller and authorized to join the network.